probcomp/developer/README.md

 ## Docker vs Local Dev

+Developers have the option of chosing a docker-based environment or a local environment on linux.
+It's recommended that novice devlopers choose the docker environment.

 Makefile commands and the bootstrap.sh script default to docker-based development.
 To change to local dev, run or add the following to your .bashrc:

 ```